utakamo/oasis/oasis-mod-retired/README.md

+> [!IMPORTANT]
-This module contains deprecated features.
+> This module contains deprecated features.
-Therefore, its installation is not recommended.
+> Therefore, its installation is not recommended.

 ## Ask OpenWrt Setting (Basic Usage)
 Oasis is customizing the AI to specialize in OpenWrt.
 Therefore, it may prompt users to ask about OpenWrt.
 If a user requests configuration related to OpenWrt, the AI will suggest changes using UCI commands.